-In 2020 the School helped to develop 15 illustrations depicting each of the character strengths, in order to make them visible to enhance a school culture which promotes the virtues aimed at promoting respect of self and others, such as Caring and Tolerance.
+In 2021 the School helped further to develop 15 illustrations depicting each of the character strengths, in order to make them visible to enhance a school culture which promotes the virtues aimed at promoting respect of self and others, such as Caring and Tolerance.
+Each character strength was incorporated into a series of lessons where the learning demonstrated one of the character strength virtues.

-Gawura School has developed a Student of Concern (SOC) program who meet bi-weekly to discuss students who are struggling with behavioural, social or emotional concerns.
+Gawura School continues to meet each week to discuss Student of Concern (SOC).
+A program which meets biweekly to discuss students who are struggling with behavioural, social or emotional concerns.
 These discussions lead to collaboratively determined solutions aimed to address identified needs in the most respectful and relational manner possible.